SalesforceFoundation/NPSP/documentation/automation.md

  - Disabled Lightning cache
  - Disabled parallel Apex testing

-as well as nny other features needed to define the workspace for the org's intended purpose.
+as well as many other features needed to define the workspace for the org's intended purpose.

 | Org Shape                 | Namespaced | Managed Installs | Description                                                             |
 | ------------------------- | ---------- | ---------------- | ----------------------------------------------------------------------- |